 - develop a national focus for young carers, their families and those who work to support them

-- promote common standards.
+- promote common standards

-- organised training events and regional conferences
+- organise training events and regional conferences

-- organised annual Young Carers Festivals (see below)
+- organise the annual Young Carers Festival

 The Young Carers Festivals provide young people with the opportunity to have fun, relax, socialise and forget their responsibilities for a weekend.